A Long History of Careful Stewardship

 To mitigate the impact of funding loss, the library implemented cost-saving measures, deferred facility maintenance, reduced staffing, and sought private donations.

 Even so, expenditures were expected to exceed revenues in 2020 due to a decade of reduced state funding and rising costs of materials, wages, healthcare, technology and building maintenance.
-Without additional levy funds, deficit spending and essential building repairs and maintenance would have deplete the library’s capital reserves by 2024.
+Without additional levy funds, deficit spending and essential building repairs and maintenance would have depleted the library’s capital reserves by 2024.

-In March of 2020, voters approved a 1.5 mill levy which eliminated an estimated funding gap of $4.8 million over the next 10 years.
+In March of 2020, voters approved a 1.5 mill levy, which eliminated an estimated funding gap of $4.8 million over the next 10 years.
 The additional funds, approximately $475,000 per year, will allow Wright Library to repair and update the facility and continue offering quality materials, services, staff, and programs.

 The Wright Memorial Public Library Foundation announced David M. Flory’s $500,000 gift in October.
 Flory’s gift is the first major donation to a $1.5 million private capital campaign for the building project.
 Those interested in giving to the capital campaign should contact Library Director Kristi Hale at (937) 294-7171 or firstname.lastname@example.org.